-The Bowdoin International Music Festival Fellowship Program, created in honor of Festival Co-Founder Lewis Kaplan, is a fully-funded opportunity for 17 of the most advanced musicians at the beginning of significant careers in music.
+The Bowdoin International Music Festival Fellowship Program, created in honor of Festival Co-Founder Lewis Kaplan, is a fully-funded opportunity for the most advanced musicians at the beginning of significant careers in music.
 The program offers the full resources of the internationally-renowned faculty and Festival infrastructure for an intensive and extensive exploration of solo and chamber repertoire.
 Fellows will perform alongside faculty and guest artists in the Festival’s subscription concert series and work with these artists to enhance technical and interpretive skills.
 The frequent performance opportunities, intensive study, and high standards for entry make the Fellowship program among the most respected in the nation.

 As part of the Community Concert series, the Fellows will engage with various audiences in non-traditional performance venues such as breweries, coastal resorts, libraries, community centers, care centers, and more.
 Through these opportunities and mentorship in outreach, Fellows will widen their reach and identify entrepreneurial ways to interact and grow through music.